 U.S. Assistance to Suriname

-During the COVID-19 pandemic, the U.S. has supported Suriname’s fight against the virus through over $1 million in donations of PPE, medical supplies, vaccines, funding for virus prevention efforts, and the sharing of skills and knowledge.
-The United States Government also continues to conduct subject matter expert exchanges and share best practices with Surinamese military and law enforcement personnel, prosecutors, government employees, and policymakers to build capacity and bolster democratic institutions both in Suriname and the region at large.
+The United States government conducts subject matter expert exchanges and shares best practices with Surinamese military and law enforcement personnel, prosecutors, government employees, and policymakers to build capacity and bolster democratic institutions both in Suriname and the region at large.
 As one of thirteen Caribbean partners under the Caribbean Basin Security Initiative (CBSI), Suriname benefits from U.S. counternarcotics and law enforcement assistance focused on disrupting illicit trafficking, strengthening citizen security, and preventing youth crime and violence.
 The United States and Suriname work together under the U.S.-Caribbean Partnership to Address the Climate Crisis (PACC 2030), which elevates U.S. cooperation with Caribbean countries to support climate adaptation and strengthen energy security, while building the resilience of critical infrastructure and local economies to the climate crisis.
 Specifically, U.S. assistance facilitates professionalization and respect for civilian authority over the military, improved capacity to identify and prosecute money laundering; and more effective combatting of illegal narcotics trafficking, trafficking in persons, corruption, and other crimes.
 The United States also sponsored Suriname’s participation in the Container Control Program of the United Nations Office on Drugs and Crime (UNODC), a regional project addressing port security and combatting trafficking in illicit goods.